Every home has air leaks that make it less comfortable. Learn how to find them (and what to do to get rid of them).

-Word to the wise: Just because you don’t see any gaps doesn’t mean there aren’t any—not all air leaks will be visible to the naked eye.
-Sometimes they can be hidden behind walls, ceilings, and floors.
+And as you’re exploring the nooks and crannies of your house, remember that just because you don’t see any gaps doesn’t mean there aren’t any.
+Sometimes air leaks can be hidden behind walls, ceilings, and floors.

 Use your hands

-Start by turning off any fans, humidifiers, and other sources of moving air in your home.
-You should also close any exterior doors and windows.
+Start by closing all exterior doors and windows.
+Then turn off any fans, humidifiers, and other sources of moving air in your home.

 If you feel a draft or a current of air coming in, hey… you’ve found an air leak.
 (Congratulations?)

 Two quick tips here:

 - This trick really works better in the wintertime, because it’s easier to feel cold air coming in than warm air.